DuncanMearns/pydra/docs/readme.md

 # PydraObjects

 ---
-This section provides more details about each type of PydraObject.
+This section provides more details about each type of `PydraObject`.

 ## Worker